KodiParsons/cnbscene/source/_posts/the-best-laser-printer.md

 ---
 title: The Best Laser Printer
 date: 2018-9-09 10:50:00
-category: Which is More Economical
+category: which is more economical
 ---

 ![](/images/8.jpg)